wilzwert/Developpez-le-front-end-en-utilisant-Angular/README.md

 # OlympicGamesStarter

 My first Angular project :
-- learn basics about Components and templates
+- learn basics about components and templates
 - load data from a json with HttpClient
 - display data in charts (piechart or line chart)
 - learn about Interceptors, Services, HttpClient, error handling, routing, configuration